Zzh-tju/ZoneEval/README.md

 <img src="tutorials/flyleaf.png"/>

-### This repo is based on [MMDetection v2.25.3](https://github.com/open-mmlab/mmdetection)

 ### Here is a detailed step-by-step [tutorial](tutorials/readme.md).

 This is the source codes of our paper.
+We provide the zone evaluation on [MMDetection v2.25.3](https://github.com/open-mmlab/mmdetection), [YOLOv5](https://github.com/ultralytics/yolov5), and [YOLOv8](https://github.com/ultralytics/ultralytics).

 ```
 @article{zheng2023ZoneEval,